Free Things to Do in Charleston, SC

 Charleston is known for its hospitality.
 We know how to show visitors a good time, without sending them home with empty wallets.
-Many activities cost $20 and under — and there are even plenty of free things to do in Charleston, too.
+Many activities cost $20 and under — and there are even plenty of Charleston free activities, too.

 We won’t tell you how you should use all the money you save, but we know how we’d spend it!
 (Piles of fried green tomatoes.)